shihankanungo/shihankanungo.github.io/quotes.md

 > "We don't see things as they are, we see them as we are." -- Anaïs Nin

+> "God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference." --- unknown

 > "Fear is the main source of superstition, and one of the main sources of cruelty.
 To conquer fear is the beginning of wisdom." --- Bertrand Russell

 > "What you get by achieving your goals is not as important as what you become by achieving your goals." --- Zig Ziglar